FAQ: Overhydration: Am I at risk?

 How much water should I safely drink during an event?

 This varies greatly as personal preference, type and intensity of your sport, training history, gender, age, medical history, ambient temperature can all affect hydration rate.
-Please discuss you hydration strategy with your medical doctor.
+Please discuss you hydration strategy with your medical doctor!

-Add 560-700ml per hour that you train.
+For example, if you weigh 70kgs, add 560-700ml of fluid per hour that you train.
 Again, this may vary widely, taking into consideration, type of sport, ambient temperature, humidity etc.

 I also like to include some Kalahari or Himalayan Salt on my food daily.